 D. Employee: A person who works for the university full-time or part-time and is paid through the university’s payroll system.

-B. Supervisors are responsible for ensuring that employees adhere to this policy and the procedures established by the Office of Global Strategy.
+C. Supervisors, Deans, and Heads of Departments are responsible for ensuring that Employees adhere to this policy and the procedures established by UTAC.

 Application for Travel to Hazardous Areas and Countries under Comprehensive Economic Sanctions

 This policy will become effective upon the date of approval by the Senior Vice President for Administration and Finance and Provost.